WebAssembly/module-linking/proposals/module-types/Explainer.md

   question.)
 * New `module` and `instance` type constructors are added that may be used to define types in the [type section].
-* A new `alias` case is added to type definitions allowing the import of parent modules' type definitions.
 * New `module` and `instance` cases are added to [`importdesc`], referencing module and instance type definitions in the type section.
-* A new Module Section is added which contains a sequence of either module type declarations for module definitions in the ModuleCode Section or `alias` definitions.
+* A new Module Section is added which contains a sequence of module type declarations for module definitions in the ModuleCode Section.
 * A new ModuleCode Section is added which contains module definitions, encoded using the same binary format as top-level modules.
-* A new Instance Section is added which contains a sequence of either instance definitions or `alias` definitions.
+* A new Instance Section is added which contains a sequence of instance definitions.
+* A new Alias Section is added which contains a sequence of alias definitions.
-* New `module` and `instance` cases are added to [`exportdesc`].
+* New `module` and `instance` cases are added to [`exportdesc`] and the export string becomes optional (allowing zero-level exports).

 ## Use Cases Revisited